GeoWebCache/geowebcache/documentation/en/user/source/development/index.rst

   git diff > patch.txt

 In addition to creating the issue, you are highly encouraged to jump on the `GeoWebCache Developers mailing list <https://lists.sourceforge.net/lists/listinfo/geowebcache-devel>`_ to introduce the patch.

+.. note:: Any patch or pull request submitted to GeoWebCache is considered a contribution:

+   * For short patches to a single file a GeoWebCache committer may be able to apply them under their own name.

+     By submitting a patch or pull request you are granting the committer permission to do this.

+   * For longer patches beyond a single file we will ask you to sing a contribution agreement.

+     For more information on signing a contribution agreement, or to request commit access please check with your employer and then talk to us on the development list.